kiedtl/website/src/content/blog/hare.md

 buf[a..b] = another_buf[x..y];
 ```

 #### Lack of range syntax

 Hare doesn't have iterators, but a cleaner syntax for `for (let i = 0z; i <
 max; i += 1)` (maybe something like `for (i in 0..=max)`) would be neat.

 #### Empty `fn`/`if`/`for` statements

-The following in Hare is invalid:
+The following is invalid in Hare:

 ```
 fn foo() void = {